amycshuang/3110-final-project/INSTALL.md

 the following command:
 `opam install oUnit yojson ASNITerminal graphics`

-3. You will need an XServer to display the graphics:
+3. You will need an XServer to display the graphics.
+Please make sure that the XServer is open before completing step 5.

     **Windows**: XMing [XMing] https://sourceforge.net/projects/xming/